-Pioneering study shows that local volunteers increase early breast cancer detection rates in a low-income rural areaJanuary 30th, 2013 in Cancer /
+Pioneering study shows that local volunteers increase early breast cancer detection rates in a low-income rural areaJanuary 30, 2013 in Medicine & Health / Cancer

 The study, published in The Lancet Oncology, is the first ever assessment of the effect of cancer screening in rural sub-Saharan Africa, and the authors are hopeful that their work, which is on-going, will ultimately show that the increase in early detection of breast cancer results in improved long-term survival chances for women who are screened.